Mauraep8/verbum/README.md

 ## About the Project

-Verbum is an language app that generates conjugation exercices for students learning French.
+Verbum is a language app that generates conjugation exercices for students learning French.
 Users can customize their exercices to their level and needs.

 ## Built With
 - HTML